ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

 ## Version -03 to -04 ## {#sec-03-04}

+* Clarifications on what to do in case of enhanced error responses.

 * IANA considerations - Use RFC8126 terminology.